Bil Herd

 Bil Herd is a computer engineer who created several designs for 8-bit home computers while working for Commodore Business Machines in the early to mid-1980s.

-Biography
+Early life

 He attended the Indiana school system.
-Herd did not have a college degree, and did not graduate high school, though he was working as an engineer by the age of 20.
+Though Herd did not have a college degree and did not graduate high school, he was working as an engineer by the age of 20.